salcedonia/Connect4/README.md

 ## History

-This game is centuries old, Captain James Cook used to play it with his fellow officers on his long voyages, and so it has also been called "Captain's Mistress".
-Milton Bradley (now owned by Hasbro) published a version of this game called "Connect Four" in 1974.
+This game is centuries old, Captain James Cook used to play it with his fellow officers on his long voyages, and so it has also been called *"Captain's Mistress"*.
+Milton Bradley (now owned by Hasbro) published a version of this game called *"Connect Four"* in 1974.

 Other names for this this game are "Four-in-a-Row" and "Plot Four".